DrCopyPaste/RecNForget/README.md

 Icon made from [Icon Fonts](http://www.onlinewebfonts.com/icon) is licensed by CC BY 3.0

 trash_icon77730.svg was generated from [onlinewebfonts.com/icon/77730](https://www.onlinewebfonts.com/icon/77730)

 Icon made from [Icon Fonts](http://www.onlinewebfonts.com/icon) is licensed by CC BY 3.0

+windowOptions_icon510828.svg was generated from [onlinewebfonts.com/icon/510828](https://www.onlinewebfonts.com/icon/510828)

+Icon made from [Icon Fonts](http://www.onlinewebfonts.com/icon) is licensed by CC BY 3.0